SwiftERM Hyper-personalisation for ecommerce email marketing

 Why omnichannel eCommerce is essential

-47% of shoppers who engage with brands on 10 more channels will make purchases from their favorite companies at least once a week, compared to 21% who just engage on up to four channels.
+47% of shoppers who engage with brands on 10 more channels will make purchases from their favourite companies at least once a week, compared to 21% who just engage on up to four channels.

 Why omnichannel ecommerce is essential

-Omnichannel shoppers should be a company’s first priority, as it’s been found that those who buy both online and in-store have a 30% higher lifetime value over shoppers who use just one channel.
+Omnichannel shoppers should be a company’s priority, as it’s been found that those who buy both online and in-store have a 30% higher lifetime value over shoppers who use just one channel.

 Convenience, again, is the major influencing factor.
 A Forrester Consulting study found that 77% of consumers cite a company valuing their time as the most important component of providing quality customer service.